This rule explains the property tax exemption available under the provisions of RCW 84.36.020

 (d) The caretaker receives the use of the residence as part of his or her compensation and does not pay rent.
 Reimbursement of utilities expenses created by the caretaker's presence will not be considered as rent.

 (6) Property not used for church purposes.
-When property is not used for church purposes, the exemption is lost.
+Except as provided in this rule, when property is not used for church purposes, the exemption is lost.
 If a portion of the exempt property is used for commercial rather than church purposes, that portion must be segregated and taxed whether or not the proceeds received by the church from the commercial use are applied to church purposes.

-(8) Fund-raising activities.
-The use of exempt property for fund-raising activities sponsored by an exempt organization, association, or corporation does not subject the property to taxation if the fund-raising activities are consistent with the purposes for which the exemption was granted.
-The term "fund-raising" means any revenue-raising activity limited to less than five days in length, that disburses fifty-one percent or more of the profits realized from the activity to the exempt nonprofit organization, association, or corporation that is holding the fund-raising, and that takes place on exempt property.
+(8) Fund-raising events.
+The use of exempt property for fund-raising events sponsored by an exempt organization, association, or corporation does not subject the property to taxation if the fund-raising events are consistent with the purposes for which the exemption was granted.
+The term "fund-raising" means any revenue-raising event limited to less than five days in length, that disburses fifty-one percent or more of the profits realized from the event to the exempt nonprofit organization, association, or corporation that is holding the fund-raising, and that takes place on exempt property.

 (a) Example 1.
-A nonprofit social service agency holds an art auction in the church basement to raise funds.
-Since the fund-raising activity is being held on exempt property, the activity must be less than five days in length and fifty-one percent of the profits must be disbursed to the social agency.
+An exempt nonprofit social service agency holds an art auction in the church basement to raise funds.
+Since the fund-raising event is being held on exempt property, the event must be less than five days in length and fifty-one percent of the profits must be disbursed to the social service agency.

 [Statutory Authority: RCW 84.08.010